How businesses can avoid double currency conversion and reduce operating costs

 Think your business doesn’t have to worry about foreign exchange risk?
 It may be time to think again.

-Nowadays, foreign exchange risk isn’t just an issue faced by big multinational companies.
+Nowadays, foreign exchange risk isn’t just an issue for big multinational companies.
 Dealing with the headwinds and tailwinds of foreign exchange rate fluctuations is just a part of doing international business, with currency values constantly shifting against each other.
-In fact, any company that has international suppliers or customers located outside their home country is subject to foreign exchange fees and currency fluctuations.
+In fact, any company that has international suppliers or customers located outside its home country is subject to foreign exchange fees and currency fluctuations.

-In addition to this, double currency conversions (having to convert currencies twice to your home currency and the currency of your providers) can lead to your business losing portions of your well-earned cash every time you make a transaction.
+Also, double currency conversions (having to convert currencies twice, once to your home currency and once to the currency of your providers) can cause your business to lose portions of your well-earned cash every time you make a transaction.

-Fortunately, there are steps your business can take to avoid unnecessary currency conversions in your business, reducing your operating costs and lessening your business’s exposure to income uncertainty.
+Fortunately, there are steps your business can take to avoid unnecessary currency conversions, reduce your operating costs, and lessen your business’s exposure to income uncertainty.

 Sound like a smart move for your business’s global scale-up?
 Let’s dive in.